saylordotorg/course_cs202/Unit02.md

+---
+layout: default
+title: "CS202: Discrete Structures"
+course_description: "An introduction to the mathematical foundations from discrete mathematics that are used for analyzing computer algorithms for correctness and performance.
+This course introduces models of computation, including finite state machines and Turing machines."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: The Logic of Quantified Statements** <span id="2"></span> *In the previous unit, we discussed the logical analysis of compound statements, including those comprised of simple statements joined by OR,